vanshbansal1505/mcmc-methods-in-julia/README.md

 # mcmc-methods-in-julia-1
-We will use this repo for accepting assignment submissions
+We will use this repo for submiting assignment